plgd-dev/doc/content/en/docs/features/device-twin.md

 ### Device Metadata and Twin State

 Device metadata contains additional information about the device lifecycle, including connection status and twin synchronization state.
 The twin synchronization state informs user about the reconciliation after the reconnect or twin creation after the first sign-in to the plgd hub.
 There are more states and various edge cases, so let's go through diagrams to understand all the state transitions during the device lifecycle.

-#### Device successfuly signs-in
+#### Device successfully signs-in

 {{< plantuml id="device-metadata-connect" >}}
 @startuml Sequence